Clicky

 Sticking to our philosophy, Vital Mobility has grown into Toronto’s leading independent home health care business.
 We serve the City of Toronto proper including North York, Scarborough and Etobicoke with efficiency and expert customer care.

 In addition, Vital Mobility provides White Glove Delivery across the Toronto area.
-From the Toronto Island to North York and from Scarborough to Etobicoke, our expert delivery team will deliver and install your hospital bed, lift chair, mobility scooter, power wheelchair and more.
+From the Toronto Island to North York and from Scarborough to Etobicoke, our expert delivery team will deliver and install your hospital bed, lift chair, mobility scooter, power wheelchair (also known as electric wheelchair) and more.
 In the event of technical difficulties, Vital Mobility’s on-staff technicians are available to troubleshoot and fix your device both by phone or on-site within 24 hours.

 As one of the world’s most multi-cultural cities, Toronto and its diverse neighbourhoods charm locals and visitors alike.
 Toronto is located in Southern Ontario, along the shores of Lake Ontario – one of the five Great Lakes.
 It boasts an exciting food scene, an impressive array of museums and cultural institutions and a beautiful waterfront that can be enjoyed during cold and warm seasons.
 Some remarkable Toronto neighbourhoods are Downtown Toronto, Scarborough, North York, Liberty Village, The Annex, Yorkville, Etobicoke and The Beaches among others.
 Each neighbourhood showcases its own charm and culture.
 As Canada’s largest city, Toronto is a go-to destination for around 27-million travelers who visit this unique city every year.